jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/6-9 How to contribute new knowledge to InstructLab.md

 8. Quantize the trained model into GGUF format
 9. Serve the newly trained model and chat with it
 10. Optionally, contribute the knowledge to InstructLab

+Discover more with the **tutorial** ["Contributing knowledge to the opensource Granite model using InstructLab](https://developer.ibm.com/tutorials/awb-contributing-knowledge-instructlab-granite/) by [Ahmed Azraq](https://developer.ibm.com/profiles/ahmed.azraq)